Visit Kruger National Park, South Africa

 As far as the animals are concerned it is home to all the usual big game.
 In fact it is one of the few places in Africa where you can see the Big Five (lion, leopard, black rhino, elephant and Cape buffalo).
 It also boasts a range of habitats with differing ecosystems, allowing you to explore unique combinations of flora.

 Facts and figures

-The facts and figures for the Kruger are worth repeating to reinforce why it is the flagship for conservation on the African continent: nearly 20,000 square kilometres of land home to 147 species of mammal, 507 species of birds and 336 species of tree across 16 distinct habitats.
+The facts and figures for the Kruger are worth repeating to reinforce why it is the flagship for conservation on the African continent: nearly 20,000 square kilometers of land home to 147 species of mammal, 507 species of birds and 336 species of tree across 16 distinct habitats.

 Accommodation varies from simple rest camps run by SANParks to extremely luxurious private lodges where your every need is tended to.
 Prices also vary accordingly.

 Northern Sector - Kruger National Park

 The northern sector of the Kruger Park is regarded as the most rewarding by those who venture up there.
 In part, this is because of the real wilderness feel of the place, helped by the fact there are so few visitors.

 Access does put many off, as it is a long drive up from Phalaborwa airport, or from the central sector of the park, especially given the speed limits when driving within the park.